thetalikins/Embracing-Blue/README.md

 Our hopes are to help as many people as possible

-Built by Mark, Priya, Theta, Sam, Hameet, and Annette
+Built by Mark, Priya, Delta, Sam, Hameet, and Annette

 ---